robotology/walking-teleoperation/README.md

 * **Utils_module**: a module that can be useful to implement some common functionality
 * **Xsens_module**: a module that gets joint values from [human state provider](https://github.com/robotology/human-dynamics-estimation/) and maps them to the [walking controller](https://github.com/robotology/walking-controllers) input

-The technical description of the suit is described [here](./docs/FrameDescriptions.md).
+The technical description of the suit and the frame descriptions are documented [here](./docs/FrameDescriptions.md).

 # Overview
  - [:orange_book: The general idea](#orange_book-some-theory-behind-the-code)